 India's Millennials, 400 million and growing, are fast becoming the driving force behind its evolving mobile economic revolution.

-One of the world's strongest sources of untapped economic potential today sits in a Mumbai café, browsing social media accounts on his smartphone while occasionally shopping for new shoes online.
-He's 25 years old, with disposable income on the rise; his phone has a strong, reliable Internet connection—and there are 400 million more just like him.
+One of the world's strongest sources of untapped economic potential are Millennials in India.
+They sit in Mumbai cafés, browsing social media accounts on their smartphones while occasionally shopping for new shoes online.
+They have disposable income, a strong reliable Internet connection—and there are 400 million of them.

 The youth of this generation are better educated, better connected to information, and better connected to the world.